codesystems/meta/channels/selenium/docs.md

 ### Debugging Tests

-Unlike other cloud-based testing services, Spoon makes live debugging of your tests as easy as setting a breakpoint in your IDE.
+Unlike other cloud-based testing services, Turbo.net makes live debugging of your tests as easy as setting a breakpoint in your IDE.

 When your test contains a breakpoint, the test will execute normally until it hits your breakpoint.
 At this point, all execution will freeze and the browser window will idle, waiting for the breakpoint to be passed.
 At this point, you can interact with the browser window as if it were natively installed.
 When you are done debugging, press **Continue** in your IDE, or continue to **Step Through** your code.
 Your test will then resume, with the browser continuing to respond to WebDriver commands from your test.

-**Note**: Spoon is currently configured to automatically recycle any session that continues for 90 seconds without a successive command.
+**Note**: The Selenium Sandbox is currently configured to automatically recycle any session that continues for 90 seconds without a successive command.
 This may cause your debugging session to end abruptly if it lasts longer than 90 seconds.
 We are currently working towards an option to turn this feature off for cases where a longer debugging time is required.

-### Integrating Spoon with an Existing Grid
+### Integrating the Selenium Sandbox with an Existing Grid

-If you or your development team already have an in-house Selenium Grid, you can use Spoon to "fill in the gaps" in your Grid to support browsers that you may not have the capacity or hardware to host internally.
+If you or your development team already have an in-house Selenium Grid, you can use the Selenium Sandbox to "fill in the gaps" in your Grid to support browsers that you may not have the capacity or hardware to host internally.

-For example, if your in-house Grid is only large enough to host and support the latest versions of each browser, you can use Spoon to add legacy browsers to your Grid.
+For example, if your in-house Grid is only large enough to host and support the latest versions of each browser, you can use the Selenium Sandbox to add legacy browsers to your Grid.

-After initial configuration and setup, the Spoon hub will automatically provision and run tests on any browser that is not in your internal Grid.
+After initial configuration and setup, the Turbo Selenium hub will automatically provision and run tests on any browser that is not in your internal Grid.

 #### Setup Guide

-The Spoon hub has the same external API as the standard Selenium hub.
-You can connect external nodes to the Spoon hub just like you would a normal Selenium hub.
+The Turbo Selenium hub has the same external API as the standard Selenium hub.
+You can connect external nodes to the Turbo Selenium hub just like you would a normal Selenium hub.

-1. Start the Spoon hub
+1. Start the Turbo Selenium hub
-	1. *If using Spoon as part of your CI process*:
+	1. *If using Turbo.net as part of your CI process*:
 		1. Log on, or RDP in, to your build/test server (must be a Windows machine).
-		2. Open a web browser and navigate to [http://spoon.net/selenium](/selenium).
-Log in with your Spoon.net username and password.
+		2. Open a web browser and navigate to [http://turbo.net/selenium](/selenium).
+Log in with your Turbo.net username and password.
-		3. Click **Start Grid** to start the Spoon hub.
-If the Spoon.net plugin is not already installed, you will have to install it before Spoon will start.
+		3. Click **Run** next to the Selenium Grid to start the Turbo Selenium hub.
+If the Turbo.net plugin is not already installed, you will have to install it before the hub will start.
-	2. *If using Spoon from a development machine*: Log in to [http://spoon.net/selenium](/selenium) with your Spoon.net username and password.
-Click **Start Grid** and the Spoon hub will start.
+	2. *If using Turbo.net from a development machine*: Log in to [http://turbo.net/selenium](/selenium) with your Turbo.net username and password.
+Click **Run** next to the Selenium Grid to start the Turbo Selenium hub.
-2. Connect your internal nodes to the Spoon hub.
+2. Connect your internal nodes to the Turbo Selenium hub.
-	1. The hub will launch on port 4444 of the machine Spoon was accessed from.
+	1. The hub will launch on port 4444 of the machine Turbo.net was accessed from.
 You can connect to the hub from a remote node by executing the following command (from the remote node): `java -jar selenium-server-standalone-2.xx.y.jar -role node -hub http://hub-machine:4444/grid/register`.
 For more information on configuring nodes with additional command line parameters, see [the official Selenium Grid Documentation](https://code.google.com/p/selenium/wiki/Grid2).

 Once your Grid is configured, you can send your tests to it just as you normally would.
-If the hub cannot find a matching browser on your internal nodes, it will automatically provision a fresh browser from Spoon.net and run the test on it.
+If the hub cannot find a matching browser on your internal nodes, it will automatically provision a fresh browser from the Turbo Selenium Sandbox and run the test on it.

 ### Testing Internal Sites

-Testing internal websites with Spoon is just as easy as testing public websites.
+Testing internal websites with the Selenium Sandbox is just as easy as testing public websites.

 All browsers and test scripts run on your local machine, so there is no need for any special proxy configuration or modifications to the URL when testing an internal site.

-The security benefit of this is that no browser data or network traffic passes through Spoon servers.
-The only data stored on the server is the test results, which can be viewed in your online account.
-You can turn off test result storage by unchecking the **Save test reports** check box in the top-right corner of the [http://spoon.net/selenium](/selenium).
+The security benefit of this is that no browser data or network traffic passes through Turbo.net servers.

 Below is some example code demonstrating how you would run your test against an internal site running at **http://my-internal-server:8080**.